SiddhanthHegde/Text-similarity/README.md

 According to Wikipedia, edit distance or the Levenshtein distance is "A string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other."
 We can directly relate this concept to text similarity.
 Given two sentences, if we get to know how operations on characters are needed to convert one sentence into other, we can say how much they are related.
 For instance, if one sentence requires 100 modifications to convert another and it requires just 5 operations to convert it into third sentence, we can say the the sentence is much more similar to the third sentence.
 But here are few drawbacks:
 - Consider two sentences of almost equal characters and very synonymous but use different words.
-Like "Today, it's gonna rain" and "It's raining cats and dogs right now", are similar, but it will require a lot of character modifications to convert one from another.
+Like "Today, it's gonna rain a lot" and "It's raining cats and dogs right now", are similar, but it will require a lot of character modifications to convert one from another.
 - If a sentence had a lot of stopwords that will add extra operations if we decide not to remove them.
 - If we had large texts, to perform character level edit distance will consume a lot of memory.